Geographical indications

 Getting started

-GIs help “brand” a product and differentiate it from other products in the market.
-They assure consumers that the product is authentic and has specific characteristics due to its origin.
+Geographical indications (GIs) help to geographically “brand” a product and differentiate it from similar products produced in other regions.
+They assure consumers that the product is authentic and has specific characteristics due to its geographical origin.

-Typically a GI is the place name from which the product originates.
-For example, the name Champagne properly refers to sparkling wine that comes from the Champagne region in France.
+Typically a GI reflects the name for the place or region where the product originates.
+For example, the name ‘Champagne’ identifies sparkling wine that comes from the Champagne region in France.

-Unlike most other intellectual property rights, GIs are collective rights – there is no “owner” as such, as there is with a trade mark.
-Any trader who complies with the provisions governing the use of the GI (including any registration conditions) is entitled to use it.
+GIs are collective rights – there is no single “owner” of a GI, as there is with a trade mark.
+Any producer or trader who complies with the requirements governing the use of the GI may use it on their relevant products.